steinwurf/steinwurf-docs/source/score/overview_score.rst

 Libraries
 ---------

-The score libraries are implemented in several projects and each project has its own git repository.
-It is recommended to choose a single project and work with the API that is exposed by that project.

-:ref:`score_cpp`
+The score repository is located here: https://gitlab.com/steinwurf/score

+The score library implements the underlying protocol and also contains high-level C++ wrappers (located in the ``src/score/api`` folder).
-    The score-cpp library defines a simple, high-level C++ API to conveniently access the basic functionality of Score, such as sending and receiving data.
-It is very easy to integrate score-cpp into your C++ project, so **it is the recommended option for most users**.
+These wrappers provide access to the full functionality of score without exposing any implementation details to the user.
+Using **this high-level API is the recommended option for most users**.

-:ref:`score_c`
-    The score-c library provides a simple C API that allows the programmer to use Score in a C program.
-The C API also enables interoperability with other programming languages that are not directly supported.

-score
-    The score repository contains the low-level C++ implementation of the SCORE protocol.
-This is intended for experienced C++ developers who would like to know more about the inner workings of the library.
+Experienced C++ developers can also access the low-level protocol implementation in the same repository.
+This can be useful to make custom modifications or to learn more about the inner workings of the library.

 .. _score_parameters: